Clefyvivek/Employee_performance_and_productivity-/README.md

 - That's it!
 You should now have a fully populated database ready for querying and further exploration.
 Feel free to modify the queries or extend the analysis.
 Contributions and suggestions are welcome!

+### About Me:

-About Me: Data Analyst, passionate about sustainable finance.
-Connect on [LinkedIn](https://www.linkedin.com/in/vivek-sharma-b74950241/) | View more projects [here].
+Data Analyst, passionate about sustainable finance.
+Connect on [LinkedIn](https://www.linkedin.com/in/vivek-sharma-b74950241/) | View more projects [here](https://github.com/Clefyvivek).
 Thanks for visiting!